Vakhtang Kakhidze’s Creative Work in the Context of the Relation Between Jazz and Academic Music

 Abstract

-As an example of this process, the article discusses Vakhtang Kakhidze’s creative work, with a focus on his concerto for piano and symphony orchestra, and “Bruderschaft” for viola, piano and string orchestra.
+Twentieth-century art is characterized by its striving for synthesis, which gave rise to a number of new styles and genres.
+The creative mutual influence of jazz and academic music is one of the brightest manifestations of this process.
+This issue has not been studied in Georgian musicology to date.
+As an example of this process, the article discusses Vakhtang Kakhidze’s work, with a focus on his Concerto for Piano and Symphony Orchestra and Bruderschaft for viola, piano and string orchestra.
 Areas of research include: the application of jazz musical-linguistic resources and adaptation of its individual elements as a means for updating traditional musical language; imitation of jazz sounds with traditional classical instruments – “coloration” in jazz style; and the structural integration of jazz expressive techniques and classical music.
-In Vakhtang Kakhidze’s creative work, jazz is a model for stylization, an artistic face of the epoch, a means of expression, a principle of thought, and a symbol of identity.
-Ethno jazz is one of the means for the identification and self-expression of his “I” as a composer.
+It is argued that Vakhtang Kakhidze's compositional quest is closely related to the idea of the synthesis of jazz and academic art.
+Stylistic features of jazz art, improvisation as a principle of thinking, solid compositional genres of academic music, classical forms and peculiarities of Georgian folk music organically coexist in both of these examples of the composer’s academic music.
+It is concluded that among Georgian composers of the 1980s, Vakhtang Kakhidze’s works most clearly reflect the synthesis of European compositional technique and jazz traditions.

 Downloads